AmanSingh881/gitBranchingStrategy/README.md

-i am in developing branch
+in this branch we gonna work on a pythone program which will create data on regular interval.